 Plastic Pumpkin as Vases

 You know those plastic jack o’lanterns you get for your kids to take trick-or-treating each year?
-Would you believe you could make an elegant centerpiece with it?
-Well, there are a few ways to do so.
-You probably don’t want to display them as is, in their bright orange glory, so a simple coat of spray paint can allow you to customize them.
+Would you believe you could make an elegant fall pumpkin centerpiece with it?
+You probably don’t want to display them as is, in their bright orange glory, so a simple coat of spray paint can help you customize them.
 If your Halloween decor focuses on black and silver, spray them a metallic silver, but if you have more of a harvest theme going on, consider gold instead.
 You can house a bouquet inside, following the above instructions, or even fill the plastic pumpkins with dirt and plant some succulents inside.
 Some plant-safe spray paint can allow you to customize them even more, for a spookier Halloween aesthetic!
-Some black echiveria in a silver pumpkin would be an awesome nontraditional decoration!
+Some black echiveria in a silver pumpkin would be an awesome nontraditional decoration.

-Of course as we mentioned earlier, we have you covered if you don’t want to make the decorations yourself.
-From a fangtastic trick-or-treat bouquet to a heartwarming fall wishes bouquet, we have just what you need to pumpkin your house out.
+As mentioned earlier, we have you covered if you don’t want to make the fall pumpkin centerpieces yourself.
+From a fantastic trick-or-treat bouquet to a heartwarming fall wishes bouquet, we have just what you need to pumpkin your house out.